typings/typings/README.md

 typings install node --save --ambient
 ```

 The name is persisted in `typings.json`.
 The `--save` flag is used to write to `typings.json`, which you can use to re-install your typings later.
-The `--ambient` flag is used to specify that this dependency is ambient.
+The `--ambient` flag is used to confirm that this dependency is ambient.

 ### Uninstall